openboxes/openboxes/docs/api-guide/generic.md

 **NOTE**: *You must [authenticate](./authentication.md) before you can use the generic API*.

-The generic API lets developers access any domain object without rewriting the boilerplate code.
+The generic API lets developers access any domain object without rewriting boilerplate code.
 It has five operations:

 - List
 	- `GET https://openboxes.ngrok.io/openboxes/api/generic/**resource**`